inspec/inspec-aws/docs-chef-io/content/aws_security_group.md

 parent = "inspec/resources/aws"
 +++

-Use the `aws_security_group` InSpec audit resource to test detailed properties of an individual Security Group (SG).
+Use the `aws_security_group` InSpec audit resource to test detailed properties of an individual security group (SG).

 SGs are a networking construct which contain ingress and egress rules for network communications.
 SGs may be attached to EC2 instances, as well as certain other AWS resources.
 Along with Network Access Control Lists, SGs are one of the two main mechanisms of enforcing network-level security.